TongThanaphon/my-blackjack-app/README.md

 # Blackjack Online 🃏

+This is wipe code by copilot.
 A real-time multiplayer Blackjack game built with modern web technologies:

 - **Frontend**: Next.js with TypeScript and Tailwind CSS
 - **Game Logic**: Rust compiled to WebAssembly for high performance